daronphang/coding_resources/javascript/node_js/express_js/middlewares.md

+## Basics:
+Functions that have access to request object, resposne object and next function in application's request-response cycle.
+If current middleware does not end request-response cycle, it must call next() to pass control to next middleware function.

 ## Body Parser:
 Parse incoming request bodies before handlers.
 All middlewares will populate the req.body property with parsed body when Content-Type request header matches the type option.